nanda248/nanda-easy-gallery/README.md

 # Sticky Node made by Nan Da

-This is a technical assessment requested by Maltem Consulting Group (Singapore).
-This project was developed in regard of https://github.com/TheodoreGC/sticky-note.
+This is a technical assessment requested by 2359 Media Pte Ltd.
 Main functionalities of this project include:
-  - Add new note with title and content
-  - Find note by the title
+  - Search images from Giphy by keywords
-  - Delete note
+  - Favorite image that you want

 ## Technology Stack
 The project was developed using below libraries and frameworks: